 - SAA Student Leader Scholarship - This $1,000 scholarship will be awarded to a student who shows exceptional leadership in service to the profession of audiology.
 Each university department may nominate one student for this scholarship.
 Applications are due October 1 annually.

 - Now Available!
-SAA Humanitarian, Educational, and Awareness Resources (HEAR) Chapter Grant - This funding mechanism is to fund the development of a SAA chapter project that is either a new project or for the refinement of an existing project.
+SAA Humanitarian, Education, and Awareness Resources (HEAR) Chapter Grant - This funding mechanism is to fund the development of a SAA chapter project that is either a new project or for the refinement of an existing project.
 The project must be either Humanitarian in nature (providing service in your community, nationally, or internationally), Educational in nature (providing professional education to audiology students, audiologists or to non-professionals), or related to the Awareness of audiology.

 Applications are due October 1 and February 1 annually.